On the Byzantine-Resilience of Distillation-Based Federated Learning: Introduction

 In this work, we investigate \gls{kd}-based \gls{fl} algorithms in the byzantine setting, restricting ourselves to classification.
-While many different algorithms have been proposed in this area, we focus on a prototypical variant, referred to as \gls{fd}, which is representative of \gls{kd}-based \gls{fl} algorithms. \gls{fd} is simple and crucially relies on clients communicating with the server only through predictions on an unlabeled public dataset.
+While many different algorithms have been proposed in this area, we focus on a prototypical variant, referred to as \gls{fd} because of its simplicity and the fact the clients communicate with the server \emph{only} through predictions on an unlabeled public dataset.
 We analyze how this communication modality--sharing predictions instead of model parameters--impacts the ability of byzantine clients to disrupt training, demonstrating that standard \gls{fd} offers greater byzantine-resilience than standard \gls{fedavg}.

-We attribute this robustness to two factors: First, the attack space for byzantine clients in \gls{fd}--the probability simplex, representing class probability vectors--is more constrained than in \gls{fedavg}, where the attack occurs in the high-dimensional, unbounded parameter space.
-In contrast, the probability simplex is both bounded and relatively low-dimensional.
-Second, byzantine clients in \gls{fd} can only influence the server model indirectly by affecting the distillation objective, rather than directly modifying the model parameters as in \gls{fedavg}.
+We identify two key factors underlying this resilience: First, byzantine clients in \gls{fd} can only modify predictions, which are constrained to the bounded and relatively low-dimensional probability simplex.
+This contrasts sharply with \gls{fedavg}, where attacks occur in the unbounded, high-dimensional parameter space.
+Second, byzantine clients in \gls{fd} can only influence the server model indirectly through the distillation objective, whereas in \gls{fedavg} they directly manipulate the model parameters.